kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/database-cassandra.md

 [Common database rules](database-common.md#macros).

 **Parameter binding:** Kora performs typed injection of arguments into the CQL query at compile time.
-Query parameters (e.g., `:id`, `:entity.field1`) are replaced in the generated code with corresponding Cassandra driver calls.
-For example, for a `String id` parameter, something like `statement.setString(1, id)` will be generated, where the index corresponds to the parameter order in the query.
+Named placeholders (`:id`, `:entity.field1`) are rewritten into positional `?` placeholders, and the generated code binds each value through the driver, for example `_stmt.setString(0, id)`, where the index corresponds to the parameter order in the query.
 This ensures security (protection against CQL injection) and performance (using driver prepared statements).

 Unlike relational databases, `Cassandra` has no transactions.
-When you need several statements to be applied atomically, use a `@Batch` method (a `CQL` `BATCH`) as shown above;
+When you need several statements to be applied atomically, use a `@Batch` method: Kora builds an `UNLOGGED` `CQL` `BATCH` and binds one bound statement per element of the `@Batch List<T>` argument.
-its semantics and macros are documented in the [common database section](database-common.md).
+Its semantics and macros are documented in the [common database section](database-common.md#batch-query).

 ### Profile { #profile }